MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/language-support/prebuilt.md

 :::moniker range="doc-intel-4.0.0"
  > [!IMPORTANT]
-> Starting with Document Intelligence **v4.0 (preview)**, and going forward, the business card model (prebuilt-businessCard) is deprecated.
+> Starting with Document Intelligence **v4.0 preview versions**, and going forward, the business card model (prebuilt-businessCard) is deprecated.
 To extract data from business cards, use earlier models.

 | Feature   | version| Model ID |
 |----------  |---------|--------|